rzlfhh/Loopstudios-landing-page-react-tailwind/README.md

 ### What I learned

+Using map to make a list of image and text

 ### Continued development

 I still struggle a lot with hooks on React, so i think I should focus on them to understand better.
 And I want to learn Styled-components too.